litestar-org/litestar/docs/migration/fastapi.rst

 ..  seealso::

-    To learn more about dependency injection, check out this chapter in the documentation: `Dependency injection <usage/6-dependency-injection/0-dependency-injection-intro/>`__
+    To learn more about dependency injection, check out this chapter in the documentation:

+    * :doc:`/usage/dependency-injection`

 Authentication
 ^^^^^^^^^^^^^^